 Looking for fun and interesting reads to entertain your children and teach them about the environment and our climate crisis at the same time?
 Here are some book recommendations by our volunteer contributor, Kah Heng, who shares her thoughts briefly on how each of them can be an enjoyable read for both yourself and your little ones!
+Kah Heng is a librarian who enjoys curating green reads by day, and an amateur investor who loves to discuss investing with anyone with willing ears by night.

 I feel strongly about climate change and I'm sure you do too.
 So how do we talk about climate change, the intergenerational crisis of our lifetimes?
 It’s an extremely complex subject for adults to comprehend, let alone little ones who would unfortunately bear the brunt of its consequences.
 For me, the answer is clear--through books!
 Afterall, fiction is the lie through which we tell the truth.
 I’ve got three great reads covering different themes of our climate crisis which you may want to consider reading with your little ones (4-8 years old, unless otherwise stated).
 I’ve also shared a list of other honourable mentions with their broad sustainability themes at the end.
 Enjoy~